Divine Prosperity: Heresy or What? #2

 9. Vain companions

-One time I was ministering all this to about 20 jail inmates at the Pima County Jail in Tucson, Arizona.
+One time I was ministering all this to about 20 inmates at the Pima County Jail in Tucson, Arizona.
 When we came to the topic of vice as something that “leads to poverty,” I simply asked them how much various vices cost.
-At that time, a pack of cigarettes was about $10/pack including tax, so a pack-a-day smoking habit cost about $300/month.
+At that time, a pack of cigarettes was about $10/pack including tax, so a pack-a-day smoking habit totaled about $300/month.
 One guy used to drink a fifth of vodka per day at about $15/bottle: $450/month!

 And all that wasn’t even touching the costs of their addictions to illegal drugs such as marijuana, cocaine, heroin, and crystal meth, all of which ran into the thousands of dollars per month, hence their incarceration for various offenses that were directly related to drug use, drug distribution, and/or indirectly such as burglary and armed robbery to support their addictions.
 It’s no wonder that their families were living on welfare and food stamps in housing projects and tenements!